List of Hollyoaks characters introduced in 2018: Josh Bradley

 Josh Bradley, played by Rupert Hill, made his first on screen appearance on 25 April 2018.
 The character and casting was announced on 24 April 2018, but had been hinted at in previous episodes.
 Josh is the son of former character Ben Bradley (Ben Richards), and meets with Sienna Blake (Anna Passey) in The Hutch when she seeks his father's help in her ongoing stalker ordeal.
 Josh is filled with resentment towards Sienna, because of Ben being sent to jail after Sienna's daughter, Nico Blake (Persephone Swales-Dawson) killed Trevor Royle (Greg Wood).
 Josh made his last appearance on 22 June 2018.

 When Sienna smells gas, Josh opens the windows and implores Sienna to take her young son Sebastian Blake out of the flat.
 He later phones the emergency services.
 After the gas issue is resolved, Josh tells Sienna that he still cannot stand the sight of her.
 Josh later informs Joel Dexter (Rory Douglas-Speed), Myra McQueen (Nicole Barber-Lane), Maxine Minniver (Nikki Sanderson) and Grace Black (Tamara Wall) that Sienna has died after being stabbed by Nico.
 Josh tells Myra and Joel that they plan to use Sienna's funeral to catch Nico.
 It is revealed that Sienna isn't dead and is working with Josh to catch Nico.
 Josh later arrests Sienna after she admits to killing Nico.

+Tori Devine-Banks

+Tori Devine-Banks (also Victoria Blake) is the daughter of Nico Blake (Persephone Swales-Dawson).
+She makes her first appearance in episode 4937, originally broadcast on 20 June 2018.
+Nico plots murder on Peri Lomax (Ruby O'Donnell), making Nico's mother, Sienna Blake (Anna Passey), worry that Victoria's life could also be in danger.
+She asks Joel Dexter (Rory Douglas-Speed) to save Victoria; Nico is furious when she discovers this and attacks Sienna.
+As Nico attempts to kill her, Sienna kills her, leaving Victoria orphaned; she is then taken into care.
+Sarah Ellis from Inside Soap wrote that she believed that Victoria would be "much better off without a mum like Nico!"

+The character will return to the series in 2025.
+Upon her return Tori will be under the guardianship of DI Alistair Banks (Drew Cain) and Clare Devine (Gemma Bissix).
+Bissix later confirmed that Clare adopted Tori and added that she has only been living with Clare for two years upon her return.
+She added that Clare behaves like "a normal mother" towards Tori.